PLINIORZAVALA/emotion-detector/README.md

 # Real-Time Emotion Detection using CNN and OpenCV

-This project implements a real-time facial emotion detection system using a convolutional neural network (CNN) model trained on the FER2013 dataset, combined with face detection using OpenCV and dynamic emotion visualization with Matplotlib.
+This project implements a real-time facial emotion detection system using a convolutional neural network (CNN) model trained on the FER2013 dataset.
+It combines OpenCV for face detection and Matplotlib for live emotion probability visualization.

 ---